 - Homemade cider pressed from fresh apples

 The preferred option is locally made fresh pressed orchard cider.
-We get ours from the farmer's market, but you can also source directly from a local orchard or locally-owned grocery store.
+We get ours from the farmer's market, but you can also source directly from a local orchard and even at some grocery stores.

 If you source your apple cider from the store, there are few watch-outs.
 You don't want anything made from concentrate, no juice mixes, and no sugars added.
 Most importantly, no chemical preservatives.
 However, citric acid and ascorbic acid are okay.